Glab487894/DB/README.md

         }

-All methods can return you errors. if you got message like 'Can not read file' and error, look for errors of the fs.
+All methods can return you errors. if you got message like 'Can not getElement file' and error, look for errors of the fs.

 ### exemple of err: